Fewer people getting arrested for DUI in Minnesota

 • Fourth conviction – Can result in seven years in jail, fines of $14,000 and a license suspension of up to four years

 Each of these offenses comes with mandatory minimum sentences as well, which may include community service or serving time in a workhouse.
-An additional consequence of a drunk driving charges conviction is that insurance rates may triple.
+An additional consequence of a drunk driving charge conviction is that insurance rates may triple.
 What’s more, a license revocation, even for those found not guilty of the charges, can stay on a driving record permanently.

 Drivers should be aware that refusing to take a breath test has consequences as well.
 In Minnesota, a breath test refusal will automatically result in a one-year license revocation, according to the state’s implied consent law.
 People who are facing drunk driving charges should immediately consult with a DWI lawyer in Minneapolis.